vinodharanie/vinodharanie.github.io/_pages/about.md

   availability across platforms.*

 - **Kiosk Food Ordering System** :
-  *Cake’s Kiosk system helps customers place orders and make payments without needing the assistance of a server or cashier and is used by over 3,500 merchants in the United States.*
+  *Cake’s Kiosk system helps customers place orders and make payments without needing the assistance of a server or cashier, and is used by over 3,500 merchants in the United States.*

 - **Kitchen Display System (KDS)** : *The Kitchen Display System provides real-time updates on